ArenKDesai/Aren-s-Notes/graphics aliasing.md

 ## Anti-Aliasing
 To avoid Moray patterns, we can filter out problems before we sample a continuous object to a discrete representation.
 We can do this by removing sharp edges in the sampling and thicken / smooth them out to cover more deterministic pixels.
 These sharp edges, or fast changes, are high frequencies.
+The math to convert